s-victor/TinyPedal/docs/customization.md

 Show current in-game clock time of the circuit.

     track_clock_time_scale
 Set time multiplier for time-scaled session.
 Default is `1`, which matches `Time Scale: Normal` setting in-game.
-Note, this option will only be used if Rest API module is disabled or Rest API data is not available.
+Note, this option will only be used if RestAPI module is disabled or Rest API data is not available.

     track_clock_format
 Set track clock format string.
 To show seconds, add `%S`, such as `%H:%M:%S %p`.
 See [link](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) for full list of format codes.